Publications

 - the organisation of newspaper clippings and videos

-- selecting a local computer system/knowledge of international
+- selecting a local computer system/knowledge of international computer systems

 - promotion/publicity